dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 **CACTWO-6412, CACTWO-7489, CACTWO-7534 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-This is a licensed module.
-If opted in, a new [role](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/user-management/#roles) of ‘CDI Auditor’ will be available for assignment.
-This will allow the assignee all the privileges of a CDI Specialist, plus the ability to audit inpatient accounts on a new [CDI Audit Viewer](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/add-on-modules-and-viewers/#cdi-audit-viewer).
-This viewer does not pop out, and is mostly similar to the [Audit Worksheet Viewer](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/audit-worksheet/) with several exceptions:  it audits both the Baseline Code set and the Final Working Codeset.
-It also allows auditing of CDI queries after an additional opt in.
+If opted in, a new [role](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/user-management/#roles) of ‘CDI Auditor’ will be available to be assigned to end users.
+This role will allow the assignee all the privileges of a CDI Specialist, *plus* the ability to audit inpatient accounts on a new [CDI Audit Viewer](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/add-on-modules-and-viewers/#cdi-audit-viewer).
+This new viewer is similar to the [Audit Worksheet Viewer](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/audit-worksheet/) with the following exceptions:

+- allows for auditing of the Baseline Code set
+- allows for auditing of the Final Working Codeset
+- allows for auditing of CDI queries (additional option)

 > [!info] Additional Configuration Required
-Please contact Support to enable this feature.
+Please contact your sales representative for pricing.

 ![CDI Audit Worksheet](CDIAuditWrksht.png)